hellowac/mapnik-wiki-zh-cn/MapDesign.md

 ### Finding map data

 First, you'll need some data.
-Mapnik [can currently read](http://mapnik.org/faq/) ESRI Shapefiles, TIFF image files, and can query the PostGIS spatial database.
+Mapnik [can currently read](http://mapnik.org/faq/) ESRI Shapefiles, TIFF image files, and can query the PostGIS spatial database and [sql server database](https://github.com/gaspardle/mapnik-mssql).
 It can also read all OGR and GDAL supported vector and raster datasets.

 [Shapefiles](http://en.wikipedia.org/wiki/Shapefile) can be downloaded for many locations in the world (for example, data from the [nationalatlas.gov](http://www.nationalatlas.gov/atlasftp.html) or USGS is freely available).
 Furthermore, Mapnik is one of the key rendering engines used to render the [OpenStreetMap.org](http://openstreetmap.org/) project.
 While the OpenStreetMap project offers XML dumps of their datasets, it takes some work to configure a rendering pipeline to draw the entire world.